Fabrice-64/cours_tel_aviv/README.md

 - 04: Guess some letters in a text using character frequency (English language)
 - 05: Encrypt a string using XOR based cipher and a one time pad (keystream bit used only once)
 - 06: fake a RC4 encryption.
 Model is taken from https://github.com/manojpandey/rc4
+- 07: encrypt a message using RC4 with the library pycryptodome.
+Source in Python2: https://github.com/nemozqqz/pycrypto-sample/blob/master/RC4.py